cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

-# Writing Plugin Operations
+## Writing Plugin Operations

-Plugin operations are standard Python methods which are, optionally, decorated with Cloudify's `operation` decorator so that Cloudify can identify them as plugin operations.
+Plugin operations are standard Python methods that are decorated with Cloudify's `operation` decorator, so that Cloudify can identify them as plugin operations.

-For our Python HTTP webserver plugin, we'll create two operations: start & stop.
+For the purpose of demonstrating how to create a plugin, creation of the `start` and `stop` operations for a Python HTTP webserver plugin are described.

 The start operation will create an `index.html` file and then start a webserver using the following shell command: `python -m SimpleHTTPServer` which starts an HTTP server listening on port 8000.

-We'll put the start & stop operations in a `tasks.py` module within the `python_webserver` package in our project.
+The start & stop operations are placed in a `tasks.py` module in the `python_webserver` package in the project.

-In the following example, we'll use Cloudify's logger which is accessible using the `ctx.logger` object.
+In the following example, the Cloudify logger, which is accessible using the `ctx.logger` object, is used.

 ### python_webserver/tasks.py